-Requires prompt response to the complaint and provides for a prompt, fair and impartial treatment for all parties involved.
+NAU's Sexual Misconduct Policy requires a prompt response to the complaint and provides for a prompt, fair and impartial treatment for all parties involved.
 Professional counseling and other resources are available for both parties.
-Counseling information for students is available at mycampus.national.edu.
-Counseling information for employees is available on the human resources webpage at mynau.national.edu.
 Both parties also have the same opportunity to have others present during any hearing proceedings.
 Both parties will be simultaneously notified of the outcome of any investigation.